trappmartin/website/content/english/_index.md

 ---

 ### Short Bio
-Currently, I am an [Academy of Finland postdoctoral researcher](https://akareport.aka.fi/ibi_apps/WFServlet?IBIF_ex=x_hakkuvaus2&CLICKED_ON=&HAKNRO1=347279&UILANG=en&TULOSTE=HTML) postdoctoral researcher at the Department of Computer Science at [Aalto University](https://www.aalto.fi/en), Finland.
+Currently, I am an [Academy of Finland postdoctoral researcher](https://akareport.aka.fi/ibi_apps/WFServlet?IBIF_ex=x_hakkuvaus2&CLICKED_ON=&HAKNRO1=347279&UILANG=en&TULOSTE=HTML) at the Department of Computer Science at [Aalto University](https://www.aalto.fi/en), Finland.
 Together with Arno Solin, Trevor Campbell, Guy van den Broeck, and Zoubin Ghahramani, I am developing tools for efficient computations in stochastic process models and Bayesian deep learning by utilizing core ideas of probabilistic circuits.
 Previously, I was a postdoc with [Arno Solin](https://users.aalto.fi/~asolin/) (2020 – 2022).
 Before that, I finished my PhD thesis on “Sum-Product Networks for Complex Modelling Tasks” at Graz University of Technology, Austria, under the supervision of [Franz Pernkopf](https://www.spsc.tugraz.at/people/franz-pernkopf.html) and [Robert Peharz](https://robert-peharz.github.io) in 2020.
+For more details see my [academic cv](./cv.pdf).

 ### Research Interests
 I am broadly interested in principled approaches to probabilistic reasoning, uncertainty quantification, deep architectures, and nonparametric modelling families.